Spectral Clustering: A Comprehensive Guide for Beginners

 There are two major approaches in clustering.
 They are:

 In compactness, the points are closer to each other and are compact towards the cluster center.
 Distance is used as a measure to compute closeness.
 There are different types of distance metrics that are in use.
 A few of them are Euclidean distance, Manhattan distance, Minkowski distance, and Hamming distance.
 K-means algorithm uses the compactness approach.
 In connectivity, the points in a cluster are either immediately next to each other (epsilon distance) or connected.
-Even if the distance is less, they are not put in the same cluster.
-Spectral clustering is one of the techniques to follow this approach.
+Even if the distance is less, the algorithm does not place them in the same cluster.
+Spectral Clustering Algorithm is one of the techniques that follows this approach.

 types of clustering